iiasa/Condor_run_R/README.md

 ## Updating
 It is recommended to always update to the [latest release of the scripts](https://github.com/iiasa/Condor_run_R/releases) so that you have the latest fixes and features.
 Releases are typically backwards compatible and should work with your existing run configurations.
 Before updating, read the release notes.
 Automatic notification of new releases can be enabled by going to the [main repository page](https://github.com/iiasa/Condor_run_R), clicking on the Watch/Unwatch drop down menu button at the top right of the page, and check marking Custom → Releases.
 You need to be signed in to GitHub for this to work.

+## Function of submit scripts
+1. Bundle up the job files using 7-Zip.
+2. Seed the execute hosts with the bundle.
+   - Seeding jobs transfer the bundle once for each execute host.
+   - The execute hosts cache the bundle for use by your jobs.
+3. Submit the jobs.
+   - Jobs unpack the cached bundle when run.
+5. Optionally wait for the jobs to finish
+6. Optionally merge GAMS GDX results files (`Condor_run.R`)

+By transferring the bundle once for each execute host instead of once for each job in the run, network bandwidth requirements are minimized and the submit machine (which might be a laptop) can be disconnected from the cluster or shut down on completion of submission.
+Without a connected submit machine, idle (queued) jobs will still be scheduled because the cached bundle suffices and no further transfer of input data from the submit machine is needed.
+A disconnected submit machine will receive the output data after it reconnects to the cluster.

+When a job is run on an execute host, the cached bundle is decompressed in a scratch directory.
+This creates the file tree that the job needs to run.
+By passing the job number to the main script of the job, each job in the run can customize the calculation even though it is using the same bundle as input, e.g. by using the job number to select one scenario out of a collection of scenarios.

+**Beware:** only when the jobs of the run are queued can an additional run be submitted.
+This is after the submit script prints the message

+`It is now possible to submit additional runs.`

+The submit script enforces this by using the bundle as a lock file.
+If you abort the script or an error occurs before the above message appears, you will need to remove the bundle to free the lock.
+The script will throw an explanatory error until you do.

 ## Use
 Invoke the submit script via `Rscript`.
 Use the `Condor_run_basic.R` submit script for generic runs and `Condor_run.R` for GAMS runs.
 Both take a `.R` configuration file as only argument.
 An example invocation is: